What Is a Chalazion?

 A chalazion starts with a small area that may be red, swollen, sore, or painful when touched.
 After a few days, the pain usually goes away, and a bump or lump remains.

 - Blurry vision

 You have glands throughout your body.
-They make things that your cells, tissues, and organs need to work the way they should.
+They make things that are essential for your cells, tissues, and organs to work properly.